denisalibasic/FeatureSlices/README.md

 - **Books Repository**: Handles data access and persistence operations for books.
 This layer interacts with the database and performs CRUD operations.
 - **Movies Repository**: Handles data access and persistence operations for movies.
 Similar to the Books Repository, it manages CRUD operations for movie data.

-### Services

-- **Books Service**: Contains the business logic related to books.
-It interacts with the Books Repository and handles operations such as book creation, retrieval, and updates.
-- **Movies Service**: Contains the business logic related to movies.
-It interacts with the Movies Repository and manages movie-related operations.

 ### MediatR Handlers